JMR-dev/jobspeed/README.md

 1. **Upload Your Resume**:
    - Click the JobSpeed extension icon
    - Click "Upload Resume"
-   - Select your resume file (PDF, TXT, DOC, DOCX)
+   - Select your resume file (PDF or DOCX)
+   - The extension will parse the file directly in your browser

 2. **Auto-fill a Job Application**:
    - Navigate to a job application page